-The history and future of cloud accounting
+The history of cloud accounting and future predictions

 By Kevin Depper, Director of Online Services

 Here at Hartley Fowler, we have made it our business to keep up-to-date with changing technologies.
 Providing our clients with the most efficient solutions is our driving force, and this includes cloud accounting.